sanjitsk/Team-Organization-and-Charter/docs/Appendix.md

 - **Training and Resources:** Provide necessary training and resources to fill any knowledge gaps.

-- **Mentorship:** Pair less experienced members with mentors who can guide them through the assignment.
+- **Mentorship:** We will pair less experienced members with mentors who can guide them through the assignment.

 - **Feedback Distribution and Action:** Use Google Drive to collect and distribute feedback from design reviews.